-Section II: Rohingya Issue and Bangladesh-Myanmar Border-A Brief Note on Colonial Legacies of Border making to Present Time the British rule were largely unprotected, unguarded, and unfenced.
-It was the state's coercive machinery inside the controlled territories that worked to find out the outsiders (Baneriee 2010).
+Section II: Rohingya Issue and Bangladesh-Myanmar Border-A Brief Note on Colonial Legacies of Border making to Present Time

+As many other South Asian countries inherited the British mode of governance, so did Bangladesh, though the latter was borne out of a second partition in 1971 from Pakistan which was created in 1947 by a tragic partition of British India.
+British rule converted frontiers to borderlands, and the 1947 partition changed them to borders (Banerjee 2010, xxxiv).
+The borders during the British rule were largely unprotected, unguarded, and unfenced.
+It was the state's coercive machinery inside the controlled territories that worked to find out the outsiders (Banerjee 2010).
 To make the drawn border alive.
 British rulers initiated and invented some measures.
 Through legislative Acts such as the Foreigners Act of 1864, Aliens Restriction Acts of 1914 and 1919, and the Passport Act of 1920, as well as administrative practices such as population census, the British rule enrooted the practice of "othering" and thus ordering the movement of the people, not to mention foreigners, was governmentalized.
 However, it was judicious towards the categories of alien/foreign and deported them (Banerjee 2010).
 It is also notable that the British allowed the Arakanese refugees to integrate with the local society.
 In some cases, the British rulers even sponsored their resettlement.
 For example, Hiram Cox, a mid-ranked government official, was appointed to supervise the resettlement of the Arakanese refugees in Cox's Bazar area in the 1780s (Chakraborty 1984).